ignite/cli/docs/docs/network/05-coordination.md

 ---
 sidebar_position: 5
-description: Other commands for launch coordination.
+description: Other commands for coordination.
 ---

-# Other commands for launch coordination
+# Other commands for coordination

 Ignite CLI offers various other commands to coordinate chain launches that can be used by coordinators, validators, or other participants.